OliviaBui/revision_allergen_checker/README.md

 Files:
 1. working_base.py: The core functional application (to be submitted as a fallback if needed).
 2. working_fullscreen.py: Code for dynamic full-screen background image fitting, demonstrating the ability to create dynamic backgrounds with widgets layered on top.
-3. attempted_combination.py: A file attempting to combine the core functionality from (1) with the aesthetics of (2).
-Currently unsuccessful, but this will become the final file if integration succeeds.
+3. combination_CHATGPT_template.py: A successfully working template integrating function + aesthetic ('working_base.py' + 'working_fullscreen.py'), but widgets + their function must be changed/added + allergen dictionaries need to be added.
+5. attempted_combination_2.py: Attempts to custom the above ChatGPT template.
+Having trouble with background alignment & widget placement + fucntion (not taking to next page, maybe can't to other function like storage too etc.)
+           a) attempted_combination.py: A inferior attempt to combine base + fullscreen py's.
-4. page.png series (e.g., home.png, disclaimer.png): Blank versions of the background images.
+7. page.png series (e.g., home.png, disclaimer.png): Blank versions of the background images.
-5. full_images folder: Contains the complete versions of the background images, envisioning widget aesthetics and placements.
+8. full_images folder: Contains the complete versions of the background images, envisioning widget aesthetics and placements.

 To run and test the project, you’ll need the following libraries installed:
 - tkinter